 Water Damage Can Absolutely Decrease Your Home's Resell Value

-When it comes to the resell value that your home accumulates, nothing can destroy it faster or more thoroughly than water damage.
-This is not so much caused by regular small plumbing issues that most of us have to deal with from time to time.
-These minor issues generally won't cause much damage when they are addressed quickly and correctly.
+If these minor issues are addressed quickly and correctly, they won't cause much damage.
 Correctly means that if you have a water leak anywhere in the home, getting in a qualified plumber is the best way to ensure it is repaired the right way.

 And Mold Contamination Can Make It Even Worse

-Homeowners are terrified of mold because even if you get the a major water issue repaired, the mold it leaves behind can absolutely destroy the value of your home.
+The mold it leaves behind can completely destroy the value of your home even if you get the water issue repaired.
 It can grow quickly when certain conditions are present.

 You Must Disclose Water Damage & Mold To Potential Buyers